syncfusion-content/windowsforms-docs/WindowsForms/sfnumerictextbox/GettingStarted.md

 ## Format types

-The String formatting is the replacement of string in specified string format.
-Based on the string formatting, the numbers can be formatted into three different modes.
-They are
+The string formatting is replacement of string in specified string format.
+Based on the string formatting, the numbers can be formatted into the following three different modes:

 * Numeric
 * Percent
 * Currency

-This mode can be applied in SfNumericTextBox by using the [FormatMode](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfNumericTextBox~FormatMode.html) property.
-By default, the FormatMode is set as Numeric.
+These modes can be applied in SfNumericTextBox using the [FormatMode](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfNumericTextBox~FormatMode.html) property.
+By default, the FormatMode is set to Numeric.

 {% tabs %}

 {% highlight C# %}

-// To set the format mode as Numeric. this.numericTextBox.FormatMode = Syncfusion.WinForms.Input.Enums.FormatMode.Numeric;
+// To set the format mode to Numeric. this.numericTextBox.FormatMode = Syncfusion.WinForms.Input.Enums.FormatMode.Numeric;

-// To set the format mode as Currency. this.numericTextBox.FormatMode = Syncfusion.WinForms.Input.Enums.FormatMode.Currency;
+// To set the format mode to Currency. this.numericTextBox.FormatMode = Syncfusion.WinForms.Input.Enums.FormatMode.Currency;

-// To set the format mode as Percent. this.numericTextBox.FormatMode = Syncfusion.WinForms.Input.Enums.FormatMode.Percent;
+// To set the format mode to Percent. this.numericTextBox.FormatMode = Syncfusion.WinForms.Input.Enums.FormatMode.Percent;

 {% endhighlight %}

 {% highlight VB %}

-' To set the format mode as Numeric.
+' To set the format mode to Numeric.
 Me.numericTextBox.FormatMode = Syncfusion.WinForms.Input.Enums.FormatMode.Numeric

-' To set the format mode as Currency.
+' To set the format mode to Currency.
 Me.numericTextBox.FormatMode = Syncfusion.WinForms.Input.Enums.FormatMode.Currency

-' To set the format mode as Percent.
+' To set the format mode to Percent.
 Me.numericTextBox.FormatMode = Syncfusion.WinForms.Input.Enums.FormatMode.Percent

 {% endhighlight %}